 Anthropology documents human possibility.
 Anthropology demonstrates that the way things are is not the way things must be.
 We do not need to support market-capitalism at all costs.
 We do not need to believe the capitalist fairy tale, even as we seek to understand its power and allure.

 At this juncture, anthropologists recognize the United States does not have a functioning government.
-Officials have signed pledges to never increase taxes–even as they bemoan deficits.
-Officials refuse to consider jobs programs–even after years of unemployment.
 This is no longer a functioning government capable of acting on behalf of the governed.

 As David Graeber recounts in On Playing By the Rules: